 See The Temple Of The Reclining Buddha (Wat Pho)

 The temple of the Reclining Buddha is pretty much beside the Grand Palace.
 It is also known as Golden Buddha or Wat Pho.

-The Wat Pho complex fairly big but doesn’t take long to see the statues, you could spend half a day wandering this maze.
+The Wat Pho complex fairly big but doesn’t take long to see the statues, you could spend an hour or so wandering around this place.

 Visit Lumphini Park

-Lumpini Park is like Central park in New York.
-Lumpini park has trees, playgrounds even an artificial lake where visitors can rent boats.
+Lumpini Park is like Central Park in New York.
+The Lumpini Park has trees, playgrounds even an artificial lake where visitors can rent boats.

-Thai Kickboxing also known as Muay Thai, is the national obsession.
-As your wander around the city, there will be a lot of promoting of these fight nights that are taking place around the city.
+Thai Kickboxing also is known as Muay Thai, is the national obsession.
+As you wander around the city, there will be a lot of promotion of these fight nights that are taking place around the city.